 by : RJ Fisher last update: September 2020

-There’s a whole bunch of reasons that make me keep coming back to Southeast Asia, but the food is definitely high up in the list.
+There’s a whole bunch of reasons that make me keep coming back to Southeast Asia, but food is definitely one of them.
 The multitude of flavors, ingredients and cooking techniques in this part of the world is overwhelming.
 Over the years I tried so many dishes and of course I have my favorites.
 However, when I was asked to name my nr.
 1 favorite dish I really had to think long and hard.

-Fact is, it’s hard for me to even name my favorite Southeast Asian cuisine since there’s so much influence between neighboring countries it’s knowing what dish is from where.
 Fried rice for instance, I love it, but is it Thai or Indonesian?
 Both are yum, but there is definitely a difference in taste, so which one is best?
 You tell me!
-Location also matters, fried rice in Thailand may be better overall, but nothing beats the Nasi Goreng from uncle Adi in Jakarta.
+Circumstances also matter, fried rice in Thailand may be better overall, but nothing beats the Nasi Goreng from uncle Adi in Jakarta.

 For this reason my Top 39 list of best food in Southeast Asia is of course biased as hell.
 Biased, because it’s ranked according to my personal taste.